Nakroma/Orcus/README.md

 	0: Name	// Name of the user
 SQUAD_JOIN_USER	// Joins a squad
-	0: Squad ID	// ID of the squad
+	0: Squad ID	// ID of the squad SQUAD_START_MATCHMAKING	// Starts the matchmaking of a squad
+	0: Matchmaking parameters	// Parameters for the matchmaking (Mode, Size, Entry)

 CHAT_SEND_MESSAGE	// Sends a chat message
 	0: Lobby	// Chat Lobby (ALL, SQUAD, PRIVATE)